-For our second post in the #TechClarity series we want to look at Web Hosting, a topic that is widely misunderstood or avoided by many.
+Today we want to take another look at Web Hosting, a topic that is widely misunderstood or avoided by many.
 New clients often come to us unsure of who they are paying and what hosting services they are paying for.
-Many times, hidden or unnecessary hosting "add-ons" are tacked on and can add hundreds of dollars to your annual cost.
-In this post we will explain what hosting is and also give clear definition to some of the necessary (and unnecessary) add-on features.
+Many times, hidden or unnecessary hosting “add-ons” are tacked on and can add hundreds of dollars to your annual cost.
+In this post, we will explain what hosting is and also give clear definition to some of the necessary (and unnecessary) add-on features.

 In layman’s terms, “hosting” a website means putting it online for the world to see.
 Until it is hosted, no one can type “www.yourcompanywebsite.com” in a browser and see your website.
 The way to get your website hosted is by paying a web hosting company (also known as a “web host”) to store your website files.
 After choosing a web host, your website will need to be put on one of its servers, which is the physical or virtual equipment that renders or displays websites to visitors.

 When choosing a host make sure you know what you are paying for.
 Your host should provide you with a single monthly cost and an informative list of the essential hosting features included in the price.
 Here are some of the common features and definitions you may see when shopping for a host:

 Backups have become essential in the digital age.
 We highly recommend choosing a host that includes a backup plan so that you have a copy of your files in case something happens.
 Having a backup of your website means that a “snapshot” of your entire operating environment is done on a regular basis and includes your entire database and file structure.
 In case of disaster, your website could be restored in a timely manner with minimal downtime.

 SSL CERTIFICATE: Not always necessary, but recommended